kingkongswap/kingkong-farm/README.md

 7. KingKongToken.sol add TOTAL_SUPPLY_LIMIT in mint(), TOTAL_SUPPLY_LIMIT is 100m
 8. KingKongToken.sol use @dev instead of @notice
 9. Timelock.sol line 122 Use "{value: ...}" instead of ".value(...)"

+## contracts added:
-10. add Multicall.sol for governance
+1. add Multicall.sol and MultiSigWallet.sol for governance
+2. add KingChef.sol, which means launch pool
+3. add Deployer.sol to deploy KingChef
+4. add KongChef.sol, another lanuch pool, much likely KingChef, but we dont use it

 ## deploy
 1. npm i